itheCreator1/simple-nmap-scanner/README.md

 A nmap basic scanner with features as:
 - Each component can be executed standalone
 - By default it scans the LAN it currently is
-- Used pandas to create parsers for each script so eyes dont hurt (u can use ccze for colored output)
+- Used pandas to create parsers for each script so eyes dont hurt